Mercat Cross, Edinburgh: Proclamations, burnings and punishments

 As elsewhere in Scotland, important civic announcements were made at the mercat cross.
 In Edinburgh, royal and parliamentary proclamations that affected all of Scotland were publicly read.
 The practice of announcing successions to the monarchy and the calling of parliamentary general elections is continued to this day by heralds of the Lord Lyon King of Arms.

 Legend has it that in 1513 while the artillery was being prepared in Edinburgh before the Battle of Flodden, which resulted in a Scottish defeat, a demon called Plotcock read out the names of those who would be killed at the Mercat Cross.
 According to Pitscottie, a former Provost of Edinburgh, Richard Lawson, who lived nearby, threw a coin at the Cross to appeal against this summons and survived the battle.

 The cross was painted for the Royal Entry of Mary of Guise into Edinburgh on 20 July 1538.
 In January 1556, to celebrate the resolution of a dispute between the merchants and the craft organisations the Mercat Cross was draped with tapestry "right honest and pleasant to all the craftsmen".

 The Protestant reformer John Knox relates that for one hour and four hours on two separate days in 1565 Sir James Tarbet was tied to the Cross and pelted with eggs for saying the Tridentine Mass, which had been banned by the Scottish Reformation Parliament five years previously.

 On 22 August 1567, there was a ceremony of inauguration for Regent Moray in Edinburgh, who took an oath before the Justice Clerk at the Tolbooth and was proclaimed by heralds and trumpets at the Mercat Cross.
 After the surrender of the "Queen's Men" ended the "Lang Siege" of Edinburgh Castle William Kirkcaldy of Grange, his brother James and the two jewellers James Mosman and James Cockie, who had been minting coins in the Queen's name inside the castle, were hanged at the Cross on 3 August 1573.

-It is also recorded that, "Upon 2d day of December, 1584, a baxter's boy [baker's apprentice] called Robert Henderson, (no doubt, by the instigation of Satan) desperately put some powder and a candle in his father's heather-stack, standing in a close opposite to the trone of Edinburgh, and burnt the same with his fathers house, which lay next adjacent, to the imminent hazard of burning the whole town: For which, being apprehended most marvellously after his escaping out of the town, he was on the next day burnt quick [alive, not strangled first] at the cross of Edinburgh, as an example".
+It is also recorded that, "Upon 2d day of December, 1584, a baxter's boy [baker's apprentice] called Robert Henderson, (no doubt, by the instigation of Satan) desperately put some powder and a candle in his father's heather-stack, standing in a close opposite to the trone of Edinburgh, and burnt the same with his father's house, which lay next adjacent, to the imminent hazard of burning the whole town: For which, being apprehended most marvellously after his escaping out of the town, he was on the next day burnt quick [alive, not strangled first] at the cross of Edinburgh, as an example".